-Boston hosts 35 universities, colleges, and community colleges, with a combined enrollment of over 150,000 students annually.
+Boston hosts 35 universities, colleges, and community colleges, with a combined enrollment of just under 140,000 students annually.
 Included among the City's colleges and universities are some of the finest educational institutions in the country, including Boston College, Boston University, and Northeastern University.

 These institutions of higher education have a major effect on the City's economy.
 Because many of these students remain in Boston after graduation, the City's educational institutions are a major source of highly-skilled professionals for the City's workforce.
-Boston's colleges and universities contribute to the economy in ways beyond providing a work force to City businesses and maintaining a stable workforce of over 47,000 themselves.
-In 2015, the Boston Redevelopment Authority approved 179,120 new square feet of institutional development across the city.

-These new projects were primarily educational developments or expansions, and include the Emerson Little Building, Harvard Business School's Klarman Hall/G2 Pavilion, and the Wentworth Institute of Technology's athletic facility.
+Boston's colleges and universities contribute to the economy in ways beyond providing a work force to City businesses and maintaining a stable workforce of just below 50,000 themselves.
+In 2016, the Boston Planning and Development Agency (BPDA) approved 1.4 million new square feet of institutional development across the city.
+These new projects were primarily educational developments or expansions, and include a recreation center for Boston College, a student housing development for Northeastern University, and Harvard University received approval to resume construction on a Science and Engineering Complex.